Campus Partners

 Live Oak Singers

-This is “an LGBTQ+ and friends chorus in San Antonio, TX!
+Live Oak Singers are “an LGBTQ+ and friends chorus in San Antonio, TX!
 Founded with the mission of building bridges between all communities through philanthropy, outreach, and musical performances.
 Begun in 2014, the Live Oak Singers (http://www.liveoaksingers.org/) serves the community by opening hearts & minds to love and acceptance through the power of music.”
-Covenant welcomes the Live Oak Singers to our campus in June 2023, providing welcome, office, and rehearsal space for this outstanding chorus and community outreach group.
+Covenant welcomed the Live Oak Singers to our campus in June 2023, providing welcome, office, and rehearsal space for this outstanding chorus and community outreach group.

 River City Christian School

-This school (https://www.rivercitychristianschool.org/) provides a Christ-centered environment in order to educate students who learn differently, thus offering hope to their families.
+River City Christian School (https://www.rivercitychristianschool.org/) provides a Christ-centered environment in order to educate students who learn differently, thus offering hope to their families.
 River City Christian School is a unique, Christ-centered, safe environment for children with learning differences.
 The school’s specially trained teachers and multidisciplinary curriculum enables our children to learn and grow spiritually, academically and emotionally.
 River City Christian School specializes in educating students, from K through 12th grade, who have learning differences, which include Attention Deficit Hyperactivity Disorder (ADHD), dyslexia, dyscalcula, Asperger Syndrome and Central Auditory Processing Disorder, among other learning challenges.
-Covenant has been providing use of its gym for River City’s basketball and volleyball teams for over a half-dozen years.
+Covenant has been providing use of its gym for River City’s basketball and volleyball teams since 2004.

 Caregiver Respite Ministry